bfowle/talaria/docs/compression-vs-deduplication-analysis.md

 ### Final Answer

-**The current SEQUOIA architecture is fundamentally sound.
+**The current HERALD architecture is fundamentally sound.
 Do NOT refactor.**

 **Enhancement is optional but valuable:**
 - Adds new capabilities (domain queries, evolutionary analysis)